Wahid NawabiPresident and Chief Executive Officer

 Teresa CovingtonSenior Vice President and Chief Financial Officer

-Teresa Covington has provided financial leadership for AeroVironment’s EES business segment and has served as a senior member of the company's finance team since 2011.
-Covington’s responsibilities included financial analysis, planning, accounting, credit and collections as well as launching and leading a new product line management organization.
-Prior to joining AeroVironment, Covington served as senior vice president and chief financial officer at Line 6, a $100 million annual revenue musical instruments company now part of Yamaha.
+Since joining AeroVironment in 2011, Teresa Covington has provided financial leadership to AeroVironment and its EES business segment and has served as a senior member of the company's finance team.
+Covington served as the company's interim chief financial officer from February 5, 2015 to July 7, 2015.
+Covington's responsibilities included financial analysis, planning, accounting, credit and collections as well as launching and leading a new product line management organization.
+Prior to joining AeroVironment, Covington served as senior vice president and chief financial officer at Line 6, a global designer and manufacturer of musical instruments now part of Yamaha.
 Covington earned her master's in business administration from Stanford University Graduate School of Business, a master's in electrical engineering from the University of Southern California and a Bachelor of Science in electrical engineering from the University of Illinois at Urbana-Champaign.

 Kirk FlittieVice President and General Manager, Unmanned Aircraft Systems